GarrettS/parseISO8601/README.md

 parseISO8601
 ============

-Parse ISO 8601 subset that is a union of what is specified in ECMAScript and ISO 8601.
+Parse ISO 8601 subset that is a union of what is specified both in ECMAScript and ISO 8601.

-== Valid Formats ==
+## Valid Formats
 ```
 YYYY
 YYYY-MM